ubccr/genesysv/README.md

 4. Add attribute fields
 5. Associate attribute fields to panels or sub-panels.

-For documentation of the first release, please refer to [this link](docs/source/index.rst)
+For documentation of the first release using Elasticsearch-3.6.1, please refer to [this link](docs/source/index.rst)

-## License
+## License: BSD 3-Clause "New" or "Revised" License